 Returns and payments

-As your HMRC authorised agent I can reduce the burden on your business by:
+As your HMRC authorised agent for VAT we can reduce the burden on your business by:

 - Liasing directly with HMRC on your behalf, and;